nihuo/Nginx-Module-Development-Tutorial/1-HelloWorld/README.txt

 	1) http://www.nginxguts.com/2011/01/plugs/

 It's a most simple nginx module.
+Just display hello world message.

 There are just two files:
 	config
 		Tell building system how to huild this module.